Praful22/BDST-eVTOL-Aircraft/README.md

 **Aviation** derives from the Latin word "avis" translating to "bird" and **meaning relating to the activity of flying.**

+#### Since the topic of interest is vertical take-off and landing aircrafts, so let's look at some birds capable of taking off/hovering/landing vertically.

 ### Birds Capable of Taking-off/Hovering/Landing Vertically :
 ![image](https://github.com/Praful22/BDSMTEvtol-Aircraft/assets/65821250/a47494a5-43ee-4efd-8dc3-105142851a63)
 #### Duck